ls1intum/tum-apply/docs/docs/professors/application-review.md

    Go to the *Review* tab.
 You’ll see all applications for your positions.

-2. **Select a candidate**
+2. **Select an applicant**

-   Click on an application to open the detailed review view.
+   Click on the _More_ button of an application to open the detailed review view.

 3. **Inspect documents**